panta82/node_argument_parsers/article.md

 Dependencies | [0](http://npm.broofa.com/?q=sywac)
 Licenses | MIT

-The authors really went all out with this library - they bought a domain and made a logo and set up an [actual site]([site](http://sywac.io/)).
+The authors really went all out with this library - they bought a domain and made a logo and set up an [actual site](http://sywac.io/).
 Unfortunately, their marketing push has failed, judging by the number of stars and downloads.

-None of this reflects in any way on the library itself.
-Its api is heavily inspired by yargs.
+Of course, none of that reflects in any negative way on the library itself, I'm just saying.

+Sywac's api is heavily inspired by yargs.
 I found it perfectly reasonable and clear to work with.

 ```javascript
 #!/usr/bin/env node